leliel12/talks/vvv2016/carpyncho/poster.rst

     :align: center
     :scale: 45 %

+You can require access to our demo: http://carpyncho.jbcabral.org/

 ..
 [1] Gran, F. et al. Bulge RR Lyrae stars in the VVV tile b201.
 Astronomy & Astrophysics 575, A114 (2015).